Let's start with Audio Soundbites 14 and go in order from there.

 I had to laugh at what I saw Barack Obama do.

-I mean, in one week, he went from saying he's gonna sit down for tea with our enemies, but then he's gonna bomb our allies.
+I mean, in one week, he went from saying he's going to sit down for tea with our enemies, but then he's going to bomb our allies.

-David Yepsen of the uh of the Detroit, sorry, the Des Moines Register says, Mayor Giuliani, the Republican dogma against taxes now precluding the ability of you and your party to come up with the revenues that the country needs to fix its bridges.
+Now, David Yepson of the Detroit, sorry, the Des Moines Register says, Mayor Giuliani, the Republican dogma against taxes now precluding the ability of you and your party to come up with the revenues that the country needs to fix its bridges.

-Now, this is this goes back to this piece from Robin Blumner from the Columbus dispatch that I shared with you in the last hour.
+Now, this goes back to this piece from Robin Blunder from the Columbus dispatch that I shared with you in the last hour.

-Never mind the fact more money's pouring in the treasury never before.
+Never mind the fact more money is pouring into the Treasury than ever before.

-Here's another drive-byer ignorant of real world life, and now just simply takes the template that ought that exists in the narrow minds of these drive-bys and asks Giuliani um about the Republican dogma, the dogma against taxes.
+Here's another drive-buyer ignorant of real world life and now just simply takes the template that exists in the narrow minds of these drive-bys and asks Giuliani about the Republican dogma, the dogma against taxes.

 We've got more money than we know what to do with.

-Hell, folks, fifty-five or fifty-seven percent of the federal budget is spent on entitlements.
+Hell, folks, 55 or 57% of the federal budget is spent on entitlements.

 The highway bill is loaded with all kinds of money.